Blueprint TravelersBlueprint Travelers

 Panama Viejo: The Ruins That Started It All

 Panama City is the oldest continuously occupied European settlement on the Pacific coast of the Americas.
 Panama Viejo is where that city began in 1519, and where it ended when Henry Morgan burned it to the ground in 1671.
-The ruins, a cathedral tower, the main plaza, convent walls, and sections of the original street grid, are now a UNESCO World Heritage Site and the best-preserved colonial ruins in Central America.
+The ruins, a cathedral tower, the main plaza, convent walls, and sections of the original street grid, are now a UNESCO World Heritage Site.

 What makes Panama Viejo interesting is the contrast.
-You stand inside a 500-year-old stone tower and look out at the gleaming glass towers of the financial district less than a kilometer away.
-Nothing else in Panama City gives you that collision of old and new in quite the same way.
+You stand inside a 500-year-old stone tower and look out at the glass towers of the financial district less than a kilometer away.

-To get around the site, a complimentary shuttle is provided, which is particularly helpful in the Panama heat.
-You can easily go from the entrance to various parts of the ruins and the museum.
+A complimentary shuttle runs across the site, which is welcome in the Panama heat.
+You can move between the entrance, the dense part of the ruins, and the museum without walking the whole way in full sun.
 Do not skip the museum.
-It sits near the dense part of the ruins and holds artifacts recovered from the ruins alongside a detailed account of the Morgan raid and the founding of Casco Viejo.
-The museum gives you the context that makes the ruins make sense.
+It holds artifacts recovered from the ruins alongside a detailed account of the Morgan raid and the founding of Casco Viejo, and it gives you the context that makes the ruins make sense.

-The tower climb is a few stories of modern retrofitted stairs, not original stone, not claustrophobic.
-The view from the top looks down over the full extent of the ruins with the city skyline rising behind them.
+The tower climb is a few stories of modern retrofitted stairs.
+The view from the top looks down over the full extent of the ruins with the skyline rising behind them.
 It is worth the effort.

 Time to allow